 I’ve written in detail about this technique in my tagliatelle, tomato, and anchovy pasta recipe.

 Traditional Caesar Salad

 You know the drill!

 When you have the munchies for a quintessential Caesar salad, anchovies are a must-have for the dressing.

 The story has it that, one night during service, Tijuana chef and restaurateur Caesar Cardini ran out of ingredients, so he came up with a “special” salad that incorporated all he had left:

 Romaine lettuce tossed with croutons and dressed with lemon juice, extra virgin olive oil, eggs, anchovies, Dijon mustard, Worcestershire sauce, grated parmesan, and cracked black pepper.

 Whenever you have all or some of these ingredients at home, make this delicious and refreshing salad.

 Canned anchovies, to many’s great surprise, can last forever.
 Still, they only keep their best quality for a year or two.
 Then, they turn mushy and start to smell fishy… very fishy.

-After opening them, refrigerate them in an air-tight jar or food storage container—and they’ll stay good for two to three months.
+After opening them, refrigerate them in an air-tight jar or food storage container—and they’ll stay good for at least 2 months.
 And do try out one of my ideas for using up surplus filets above!